Who Is Tom Baker IV? Meet the Founder of Wake Forest Matters

 Advertisement

-In 2009 and 2010, I deployed to Diyala Province, Iraq, where my work directly supported security operations for the Iraqi parliamentary elections, the final national election before the U.S. withdrawal.
+For example, in 2009 and 2010, I deployed to Diyala Province, Iraq, where my work directly supported security operations for the Iraqi parliamentary elections, the final national election before the U.S. withdrawal.
 It was dangerous, complicated, consequential work: protecting a democratic process in a place where people were willing to kill and die over the outcome of a vote.

 I have spent over fifteen years working to protect elections and democratic institutions—on three continents, at every level of government, in conditions ranging from combat zones to county board meetings.